-T.J. is ranked in the 2021 edition of Chambers USA as a leading lawyer in Capital Markets: Securitization ABS.
+T.J. is ranked in Chambers USA (2022) and in Chambers Global (2022) as a leading lawyer in Capital Markets: Securitization ABS.
 He was a co-author on the USA Chapter of The International Comparative Legal Guide to: Securitisation 2020.
 During law school, he was the Comment Editor of The University of Chicago Law Review and the recipient of the John M. Olin Foundation Student Fellowship in Law & Economics.

 T.J. frequently participates in structured finance conferences.
 His speaking engagements include the following: